-Students arriving after 8:20 am should report to the office before going to class.
-Parents are expected to sign students in at the office if they arrive late or if they are dismissed early.
+Students arriving after 8:20 am will be greeted at the front, have their temperature taken and documented on a tardy pass and report to class.
 Repeated tardiness will be followed by a phone call and/or letter sent to the parent.